Rokyyz/unit-1CS/Project/project1.md

 ## Problem definition

 Ms. Sato is a local trader who is interested in the emerging market of cryptocurrencies.
 She has started to buy and sell electronic currencies, however, at the moment she is tracking all his transactions using a ledger in a spreadsheet which is starting to become burdensome and too disorganized.
 It is also difficult for Ms. Sato to find past transactions or important statistics about the currency.
 Ms Sato is in need of a digital ledger that helps her track the amount of the cryptocurrency, and the transactions, along with useful statistics.
+Ms. Sato is currently interested in the cryptocurrency DogeCoin and wishes to use it as her main cryptocurrency in the digital ledger.

 Apart from these requirements, Ms. Sato is open to exploring a cryptocurrency selected by the developer.